Wall Street Analyst Resumed Pinduoduo Inc. [PDD]. What else is Wall St. saying

-Pinduoduo Inc. [NASDAQ: PDD] closed the trading session at $56.10 on 01/03/22.
-The day’s price range saw the stock hit a low of $55.03, while the highest price level was $58.87.
+Pinduoduo Inc. [NASDAQ: PDD] stock went on an upward path that rose over 7.23% on Friday, amounting to a one-week price decrease of less than -4.12%.
 The company report on November 26, 2021 that Pinduoduo to promote more young leaders to critical roles.

 Pinduoduo Inc. (NASDAQ: PDD), China’s largest agriculture platform, said it will promote more young leaders to encourage creativity and innovation.